Assistant Vicar’s Message

-“Greetings in the precious name of our Lord and Savior Jesus Christ”
+“Greetings to you all in the name of our precious Lord and Savior Jesus Christ”

 Rev. Philip Philip